 Deadline for panel proposal submissions: 10 November 2019 (hard deadline, no extension)

 After the deadline, we will review your submissions and will notify you about the selection process before 20 November.
 Please note that we might suggest merging panel proposals if they are very similar.

 2. Call for Makers: Critical Maker Faire at Privacy Camp 2020

 We are pleased to invite makers, disruptors, tinkerers, crafters and DIY artists with the aim of bringing even more diverse communities into the conversation on technology and activism.
 Maker cultures attempt to democratise technology by focusing on production and consumption patterns and citizen engagement in technology design.
 We seek makers who create with the ethos of counterculture and activism – in distinction from those who align with innovation and entrepreneurship.

 We will provide an exhibit space for makers working at the intersection of technology and activism.
 Makers will be able to engage participants and hold experiments.
-Possible maker projects may include, but are not limited to: DIY hardware, biohacking tools, wearables, bots, DIY air quality sensors, glitch art etc.
+Possible maker projects may include, but are not limited to: DIY hardware, biohacking tools, wearables, bots, DIY air quality sensors, experiments with glitch and stitch.

-If you are interested to submit your work for the Critical Makers Faire, please contact us at privacycamp(at)edri.org before 30 November 2019.
+If you are interested to submit your work for the Critical Maker Faire, please contact us at privacycamp(at)edri.org before 30 November 2019.